 Must have at least one of the following certifications:

-Must have TS/SCI.
+Must be able to obtain Public Trust or up to TS/SCI.
 In addition to specific security clearance requirements, all Department of Homeland Security SOC employees are required to obtain an Entry on Duty (EOD) clearance to support this program.

 The ideal candidate is a self-motivated individual in pursuit of a career in cyber security.